teksi/wastewater/docs/en/admin-guide/db-customization/index.rst

 Creation of custom extensions
 ^^^^^^^^^^^^^
+A custom extension consists of a config file and a folder:

-Extensions are handled in the ``extensions`` folder of the datamodel.
-Assuming we want to add an extension ``myfoo``, we first have to create its folder structure:
+Assuming we want to create an extension ``myfoo``, we first have to create its folder structure:

-- datamodel/
-  - app/
 - extensions/
-      - config.yaml
+  - custom_config.yaml
   - foo/
     - ...
-      - bar/
-        - ...
-      - ...

 Next, we need to define the extension's variables.
-This is done in a yaml file ``config.yaml`` that contains:
+This is done in a yaml file ``custom_config.yaml`` that contains:

   * an extension id that is used to access the extension
   * a directory name in which all extension data lies